Living Keto in Japan:

 Other Starchy Foods

-Back to being keto in Japan, as previously mentioned, it is relatively hard given the abundance of rice in the Japanese diet, however by no means impossible.
-There are a variety of keto-friendly options in Japan that you can take advantage of whilst taking a trip to Japan.
-If you are going to go out, you can find a variety of low carb options on the おつまみ (otsumami, appetizer) or 単品 (tanpin, single item menu).
-A prime example of how you can eat out on a low carb diet on this method would be the yakiniku plate in the single plate menu at Matsuya.
+Back to being keto in Japan.
+As previously mentioned, it is relatively hard given the abundance of rice in the Japanese diet, however by no means impossible.
+There are a variety of keto-friendly options in Japan that you can take advantage of while living or on a trip to Japan.
+If you are going to go out, you can find a variety of low-carb options on the おつまみ (otsumami, appetizer) or 単品 (tanpin, single dish).
+A prime example of how you can eat out on a low-carb diet with this method would be the yakiniku plate on the tanpin menu at Matsuya.

-The 炭水化物 (carbs) for the 単品 (single dish) is at 2.1g which makes for a very keto-friendly option for those who want to eat out.
+The tansuikabutsu (炭水化物 carbs) for the tanpin (単品 single dish) is at 2.1g which makes for a very keto-friendly option for those who want to eat out.

-Excuse this interlude, I have written out some handy phrases you may use to help maintain your low carb diet in Japan.
+Here are some useful phrases you may use to help maintain your low-carb diet in Japan.
 For more handy Japanese phrases, read Basic Japanese Phrases for Dining Out.

 炭水化物が入っていないものはありますでしょうか？ (Tansuikabutsu ga haitteinai mono wa arimasu deshou ka?)